kinnala/scikit-fem/docs/gettingstarted.rst

    pip install scikit-fem[all]

-Specifying ``[all]`` includes ``meshio`` for mesh input/output, and ``matplotlib`` for simple visualization.
+Specifying ``[all]`` includes ``meshio`` for mesh input/output, and ``matplotlib`` for simple visualizations.
 The minimal dependencies are ``numpy`` and ``scipy``.
 You can also install scikit-fem in `Google Colab
 <https://colab.research.google.com/>`_ by executing